mehrdadh/fsk-modulator/README.md

 ## FSK Modulator
 We implement an FSK modulator to generate BLE packets on Lattice ECP5 FPGA and I/Q interface with AT86RF215 RF radio.
+Generated BLE packets could be received on any smartphone.

 ## Contributers
 - [Mehrdad Hessar](https://github.com/mehrdadh)